TomH131/cafe-fuencarral/README.md

 ## Wireframes

 I designed wireframes for both mobile and desktop using balsamiq in order to follow best practice.
-We worked on mobile layout primarily as it is more likely that customers will view our reservation using their mobile device.
+We worked on the mobile layout primarily as it is more likely that customers will view our reservation using their mobile device.

 ### Mobile